Sasha Cherry clambering towards the summit of Spir...

 Follow trail #4 from the Cathedral Spires parking lot towards the spires.
 When the trail branches, the best way is to take the right branch and find the Spire Two-Three gully.
 Head up this gully (with Rubaiyat Spire at the bottom) and Spire Two is at the the top of the gully on the left.
 The most commonly climbed route on it is the East Face, and this is easily identified by a trampled area at the base of the route.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Spire Two:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Spire Two:

 Featured Route For Spire Two

 Jan and Jane Route 5.6 4c 14 V 12 S 4b

 PG13 South Dakota